Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

     http://your-server-ip/ol.html

-<script async src="//jsfiddle.net/ircama/r3a4t201/embed/"></script>
+<script async src="//jsfiddle.net/ircama/r3a4t201/embed/html,js,resources,css,result/"></script>

 ### Leaflet

 Leaflet is a JavaScript library for embedding maps.
 It is simpler and smaller than OpenLayers.

-To display your slippy map with Leaflet, create a file named *lf.html* under */var/www/html*.
+The easiest example to display your slippy map with Leaflet consists in creating a file named *lf.html* under */var/www/html*.

     sudo vi /var/www/html/lf.html